-Quick Answer: The Lifetimely Profit Analytics app on the Shopify App Store is one of the highest-rated profit-and-LTV apps in the Shopify ecosystem — 4.9 stars across 490+ reviews and 60K+ installs.
+Quick Answer: The Lifetimely app on the Shopify App Store — now listed as "Lifetimely Profit Agent & LTV" — is one of the highest-rated profit-and-LTV apps in the Shopify ecosystem, at 4.8 stars across 490+ reviews.
 It's a one-click install, runs against your Shopify orders, and bundles ad-spend, P&L, and lifetime-value reports into a single dashboard.
+As of 2026 it also ships an AI "Profit Agent" that monitors your P&L and pushes alerts to Slack.

 For a general Shopify DTC store, that's a strong package.
 For a print-on-demand store, the Shopify-app-only data model breaks down — Lifetimely reads cost_per_item from Shopify products, which doesn't capture the per-order, per-variant pricing that Printify and Printful actually charge.